haoz19/haoz19.github.io/_pages/about.md

 I have also worked as a researcher at [Stability AI](https://stability.ai/), [Shanghai AI Lab](https://www.shlab.org.cn/), and [CUHK, SZ](https://www.cuhk.edu.cn/en).

-I'm open to discussions and collaborations, so feel free to reach out!

 If you're in a similar situation as I was—switching majors, taking a gap year, and feeling anxious—I'd be more than happy to chat with you (WeChat: zh17603602632).

 ---